The two things I have enjoyed doing more than anything else in my life are training martial arts and spending time in the wilderness.

 Monday August 16th

 And… we’re off!!
-Wandering through the hotel carrying 140 lbs of gear and bound fir the airport.
-First a 2 hour flight to Thompson, MB, then a 2 hour bush plane ride to the put in.
-Weather forecast is promising lots of challenging weather this week. #itsnottrainingifitsnotraining
+Wandering through the hotel carrying 140 lbs of gear and bound for the airport to catch a 2 hour flight to Thompson, MB.
+The weather forecast is promising lots of challenging weather this week.

-The indomitable @evaschubert has decided to take a break from her beloved mountains join me on this mission.
+After lunch in Thompson it’s time to head out to the aerodrome there and take a 2 hour charter flight to Tadoule Lake.
+The indomitable Eva Schubert has decided to take a break from her beloved mountains join me on this mission.
 A better traveling companion cannot be found.

 We flew into Tadoule Lake from Thompson at 17,000 feet.
 The climb and the dissent took us through multiple layers of clouds, so it was no surprise when it started to rain shortly after arriving at the Tadoule Lake airstrip.
 And to avoid the town report host through a swamp to get to the lake, and then assembled the 17 foot Pakboat in the dripping wet forest.
 And the final challenge was to cross the lake in the driving rain to get to the campsite, a paddle that ordinarily would have taken 20 minutes ended up taking an hour.